 Allowance for the production of engines.
 To meet the demand for engines created under paragraph (d), (f), or (g) of this section, engine manufacturers may produce engines that do not meet current year emission requirements.
 However, engine manufacturers must receive written assurance from each equipment manufacturer, prior to production, that a certain number of these engines are needed for the equipment manufacturer's Tier 4 equipment flexibility allowances.
 Engine manufacturers shall provide to the Executive Officer annually, as part of the certification application, a list of the equipment manufacturers requesting such engines for their Tier 2/3 and Tier 4 equipment flexibility allowances.
 The list shall include the equipment manufacturers' names, engine models, and estimated national production volumes.
 A copy of the original correspondence from the equipment manufacturer requesting the production of flexibility engines shall be kept on file by the engine manufacturer in addition to, and in accordance with, the provisions of § 1039.250 of the 2008-2010 Test Procedures or Part I-D of the 2011 and Later Test Procedures, as applicable, and shall be made available without delay to the Executive Officer upon request.
 Furthermore, all engines produced for sale in California under either of the transitional flexibility provisions for equipment manufacturers, must be covered by an Executive Order starting January 1, 2007.
 To obtain an Executive Order for these engines, the engine manufacturer shall comply with the following:

-Prior to the start of production, submit a letter to the Chief of the Mobile Source Operations Division, or designee, requesting certification for flexibility engines intended for sale in California, and
+Prior to the start of production, submit a letter to the Chief of the Emissions Certification and Compliance Division, or designee, requesting certification for flexibility engines intended for sale in California, and

 * * * * *